Hundreds of demonstrators have protested in London against the killing of two black men in the United States.

 The crowd of approximately 300 people gathered in Windrush Square before marching to the nearby police station, and then through neighbouring streets.

 It followed a protest in central London on Friday after the shooting of black men by US police in Baton Rouge, Louisiana, and St Paul, Minnesota.
-Those deaths were followed by the reprisal shooting of five officers in Dallas, Texas.
+Those deaths were followed by the reprisal shooting of five police officers in Dallas, Texas.

 Demonstrators later brought traffic to a halt by staging a sit-down protest in the middle of Brixton High Street.